ncl-icb-analytics/dbt-OLIDS/README.md

 ## One London Integrated Data Set (OLIDS)

-This project aligns with the [One London Integrated Data Set (OLIDS)](https://github.com/NHSISL/Datasets) framework - a canonical data model that transforms multiple healthcare datasets into a standardized format.
-OLIDS enables data interrogation across London's Integrated Care Systems without being constrained by original source system structures.
+This project aligns with the [One London Integrated Data Set (OLIDS)](https://github.com/NHSISL/Datasets) framework - a canonical data model that transforms data from GP Systems (EMIS and SystmOne) into a standardised format, closely resembling the FHIR specification.

 ## Architecture